 - African American, Hispanic, or Native American heritage

-In the early stages of diabetic retinopathy, there may be no signs.
-But as the condition becomes more advanced, symptoms become evident.
-These symptoms include:
+In the early stages of diabetic retinopathy, there are usually no symptoms.
+As the condition advances, the following symptoms may become evident:

 - “Floating” spots